openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 Depending on the speed of your Internet connection, this could take a half hour or more.

-You can burn the image to a writeable DVD using any standard software.
+Use and standard software to burn the ISO to a writeable DVD.
 Some popular options:

 - **Linux** --